livegnik/2way-poc-design/03-data/01-sqlite-layout.md

 Each registered application owns a dedicated table family using the prefix `app_N_`, where `N` is the numeric app_id. app_0 is reserved for system owned graph data, including identities, schemas, ACL structures, and protocol level metadata.

-Per app table families are created on demand by Storage Manager at app registration time and must be created within the same bootstrap transaction that inserts the app record.
+Per app table families are created on demand by Storage Manager at app registration time and must be created within the same registration transaction that inserts the app record.
 They are never dropped automatically.
 All per app tables include an explicit `app_id` column even when the table name already implies scope.
 Each app owns an independent `type_id` namespace and cannot observe or reference another app's object tables.

 The per app table family includes: